What is Unemployment Insurance?

 Where do I send my payments?

-*Please write your Social Security Number on your payment to ensure that the correct account is credited*
+Please write ONLY the last four digits of your Social Security Number on your payment to ensure that the correct account is credited.

 Can I set up monthly payments?